CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue-in-markdown.md

  </tr>
  </table>

-## Grading Scale: Advanced Diploma and Doctor of Ministry
+## <a name="grading-scale-advanced-diploma-and-doctor-of-ministry"></a>Grading Scale: Advanced Diploma and Doctor of Ministry
 (3 credit hours should be equal to 150 hours of work.)

 <table>